mercurial-weasel/O2NL-Technical-Reports/server/README.md

   ```

 - **Connection refused from frontend**: Ensure the server is running and that the proxy setting in frontend's package.json matches the server's URL.

+- **Database connection issues**: Check that the correct database URL is being used based on your `VITE_DATABASE_SELECTION` setting.
+You can see which database is being used in the server startup logs.